slurmulon/gooey-spec/IDEAS.md

 Contains a session-based context object for describing collective data between entity instances (maybe try to avoid this, but could be useful re: separation of concerns).

-Contexts are in practice scoped by entity instead of entity instance.
+Contexts are, in practice, scoped by entity instead of entity instance.

 Any changes taken to the entity context can be delegated to that entity's instances and child entities.